Measles Outbreak 'Accelerates,' Health Officials Warn

 And the virus isn't slowing down.

-"The number of cases is accelerating," says Dr. Amanda Cohn, a senior advisor for vaccines at the CDC.
+"The number of cases is accelerating," says Dr. Amanda Cohn, a senior adviser for vaccines at the CDC.
 "We are on track to have one of the highest numbers of cases of measles reported since we eliminated the disease in the year 2000."

-The majority of the new cases are connected to an outbreak in New York City and New York State, Cohn says.
+The majority of the cases are connected to outbreaks in New York, Cohn says.

 "This is a very significant outbreak," she says.
 "These cases were imported from other countries, but because of low vaccination coverage in these communities, measles is spreading widely throughout these communities."